+The following courses are intended to provide a foundational understanding of Goal 1:

+ENG 101: Written Communication I .
+3 credits ENG 102: Written Communication II .
+3 credits or demonstrated competence leading to exemption.
+(See Genera 1 Education Core Exemption Criteria in this section of the catalog. .)

-Component One: Foundations of Understanding (0-24 credit nours) I. Written Communication The following courses are intended to provide a foundational understanding of Goal 1: ENG 101: Written Communication I Some students may be required to take ENG 100 in addition to General Education Core requirements.
+Some students may be required to take ENG 100 in addition to General Education Core requirements.

 II.
+Oral Communication3 credits Goal 2: Students will demonstrate the ability to speak logically, clearly, precisely, and persuasively through accurate reading and observation; and to acquire, organize, present, and document information and ideas.

-Oral Communication The following courses are intended to provide a foundational understanding of Goal 2: COM 101: Interpersonal Communication or demonstrated competence leading to exemption.
+The following courses are intended to provide a foundational understanding of Goal 2:

+COM 101: Interpersonal Communication .
+3 credits

+COM 103: Public Speaking.

+THE 136: Elements of Acting .
+3 credits

+or demonstrated competence leading to exemption.
 (See General Education Core Exemption Criteria in this section of the catalog.)

-III.
-Foreign Languages 6 credits Goal 3: Students will demonstrate competency in a language other than English and an appreciation of the culture of its native speakers.
-The following courses are intended to provide a foundational understanding of Goal 3: Beginning Foreign Language I (101 level) IV.
-Quantitative Reasoning.
+The following courses are intended to provide a foundational understanding of Goal 3:

+IV.
+Quantitative Reasoning......6 credits Goal 4: Students will demonstrate proficiency in mathematics and an understanding of quantitative reasoning.

 The following courses are intended to provide a foundational understanding of Goal 4.
-Students should select two of the following courses, at least one of which must have MAT as a prefix: ECN 241: Statistics $\overline{\mbox{Some stu}}$ dents may be required to take MAT 100 in addition to General Education Core requirements.
+Students should select two of the following courses, at least one of which must have MAT as a prefix:

+ECN 241: Statistics

+MAT 104: Intermediate Algebra 3 credits

+MAT 107: Introduction to Mathematics

+MAT 112: Basic Statistics

+MAT 131: Plane Trigonometry 3 credits

+MAT 143: Mathematical Analysis for Business and Economics I .
+3 credits

+MAT 151: Pre-Calculus 3 credits

+MAT 201: Calculus I 3 credits

+PSY/SOC 211: Statistics in the Behavioral Sciences ^{}

+or demonstrated competence leading to exemption.
+(See General

+Education Core Exemption Criteria in this section of the catalog.)

+Some students may be required to take MAT 100 in addition to General Education Core requirements.
 Only one of these courses may be taken for credit.

-V. Computer Use.
-1-3 credits Goal 5: Students will demonstrate skill in using digital technology, such as computers and the Internet, to gather, analyze, and present information.
-CSC 117: Microcomputers and Application Software 3 credits CSC 118: The Internet: Information Retrieval and Organization 3 credits or a course designated by the student's major to be taken before the end of the sophomore year
+V. Computer Use.....1-3 credits Goal 5: Students will demonstrate skill in using digital technology, such as computers and the Internet, to gather, analyze, and present information.